 It is SO hard to be this disciplined for as long as it takes to knock out your debt.
 There will be bumps, potholes, and bridges will be out.
 But if you continue on the route, you’ll make it.

 The one thing you need to understand is that the more relaxed you are on “the rules”, the longer it’s going to take you to become debt-free.

-If you are an all or nothing type of personality and discover how bad you want this, you will be willing to do whatever it takes to et there.
+If you are an all-or-nothing type of personality and discover how bad you want this, you will be willing to do whatever it takes to get there.

 Things come up.
 Life happens.
 You will have setbacks and times with a more laid-back approach.

 And don’t beat yourself up if it takes you five years instead of three to pay off all your debt.
-Gazelle intensity doesn’t have to be intense all the time.
+Gazelle’s intensity doesn’t have to be intense all the time.

 Enjoy your family.
 Those babies are only little for a short while.